sebastian-zieba/PACMAN/docs/source/directories.rst

   This directory will be created when running Stage 00.
   All the results of the following stages will be stored here.

-  It therefore has the following form:
+  It has the following form:

   .. code-block:: python